ibm-cloud-docs/containers/cs_network_planning.md

 To avoid conflicts, don't use this IP range on any nodes that communicate with your worker nodes.
 A DNS lookup entry is also created for the service and stored in the `kube-dns` component of the cluster.
 The DNS entry contains the name of the service, the namespace where the service was created, and the link to the assigned in-cluster IP address.

-If you plan to connect your cluster to on-premises networks through DirectLink or a VPN service, you might have subnet conflicts with the default 172.30.0.0/16 range for pods and 172.21.0.0/16 range for services.
-You can avoid subnet conflicts when you [create a cluster](/docs/containers?topic=containers-cs_cli_reference#pod-subnet) by specifying a custom subnet CIDR for pods in the `--pod-subnet` flag and a custom subnet CIDR for services in the `--service-subnet` flag.
-{: tip}

 **`kube-proxy`**</br>
 To provide basic load balancing of all TCP and UDP network traffic for services, a local Kubernetes network proxy, `kube-proxy`, runs as a daemon on each worker node in the `kube-system` namespace. `kube-proxy` uses Iptables rules, a Linux kernel feature, to direct requests to the pod behind a service equally, independent of pods' in-cluster IP addresses and the worker node that they are deployed to.